• Main

 Absolutely.A cupola is an easy-to-add top option that can enhance the natural light and ventilation.
 It offers the possibility of a small third floor retreat, with a 360 degree lookout view.
 You can use a ladder, conventional stairs or a spiral staircase to gain access to the cupola room.

-In Continental Kit Round Homes, the wall panels are not actually curved but are comprised of flat, 8 inch sections which make interiors easy to furnish.This eliminates wasted space such as corners.
+In Caledonia Kit Round Homes, the wall panels are not actually curved but are comprised of flat, 8 inch sections which make interiors easy to furnish.
+This eliminates wasted space such as corners.
 The round shape of the homes maximizes space and utilizes square footage.
 Additionally, the vaulted ceiling contributes to the overall open appearance of the interior.

 The Continental building system has been designed for easy, simple assembly and has made home construction feasible even for those who may not be building experts.
 While the home itself is not traditional, it is built in a conventional manner.
 After the Round portion has been built, the interior finish is simple carpentry.
-Customers find that compared to custom homes in the area, Continental Kit Round Homes are very competitive in cost
+Customers find that compared to custom homes in the area, Caledonia Kit Round Homes are very competitive in cost

 OCTAGONAL POLYNESIAN HOMES